transcendtient/Prusa-Sketcher/README.md

 ===========
 ***PicToGCO***

-1. Script overwrites original picture if it is a jpg.
-2. Script drags marker to the first position.
+1. Script drags marker to the first position.
 Place retract in "prefix.gcode".
-3. Enable use of an absolute path for the file name.
-4. Properly handle null arguments.
-5. Enable exporting surfaces for true 3D models.
+2. Enable exporting surfaces for true 3D models.
-6. Detect image size, automatically set a desirable value for "median-value".
+3. Detect image size, automatically set a desirable value for "median-value".
-7. Resize image with "convert" to make them more uniform in appearance (possibly).
+4. Resize image with "convert" to make them more uniform in appearance (possibly).

 ***Clock***

-1. Rename module.
-2. Clean up variables, comment code.
-3. Implement PicToGCO and randomize the font number used.
+1. Implement PicToGCO and randomize the font number used.
-4. Use different numbering systems (binary...)
+2. Use different numbering systems (binary...)

 ***General***

-1. Simplify file structure (less directories).
-2. Comment scripts better.
-3. Remove submodule Pronterface from repository.
-4. Unify clock and camera to allow interrupt and pause before placing paper.
+1. Unify clock and camera to allow interrupt and pause before placing paper.
-5. Automatically determine serial port for ATMEGA communication (currently hardcoded).
+2. Automatically determine serial port for ATMEGA communication (currently hardcoded).